 Tony Beets has never publicly confirmed an exact net worth figure.
 Based on his gold production numbers and the scale of his operations, industry analysts and entertainment sources estimate his net worth at somewhere between $15 million and $20 million USD.

-That figure comes from decades of mining revenue, equipment investments, and his salary and profit-sharing from the Gold Rush.
-In Season 15 alone, his operation produced gold worth approximately $26 million though operational costs, crew salaries, equipment, and fuel eat into that significantly.
+That figure comes from decades of mining revenue, equipment investments, and his salary and profit-sharing from Gold Rush.
+In Season 15 alone, his operation produced gold worth approximately $26 million, though operational costs, crew salaries, equipment, and fuel eat into that significantly.

 Mining Philosophy: Why Tony Thinks Differently